martinsv/stream0x/README.md

 # Building stream0x

   The following instructions are for linux.
-Building on indows is untested, but should also work:
+Building on windows is untested, but should also work:

     % cd ./stream0x
     % make

 # Running stream0x

 ## Quickstart for the impatient

   First, start the server.
 Hostname and port are both required arguments: